daywalker90/holdinvoice/README.md

     * order plugin to cancel a holdinvoice and return any pending htlcs back, does not wait for actual return of htlcs
 * ``holdinvoicelookup``: payment_hash
     * look up the holdstate of a holdinvoice and if it's in the ACCEPTED holdstate return the ``htlc_expiry``
-    * waits for actual settlement or return of htlcs and doublechecks holdstate with invoice state
+    * waits for actual settlement or return of htlcs (with a timeout) and doublechecks holdstate with invoice state
     * valid holdstates are:
         * OPEN (no or not enough htlcs pending)
         * ACCEPTED (enough htlcs to fulfill the invoice pending)